tulas75/sdg/README.md

 3. The system calculates the number of Q/A pairs based on combined text length:
    - 1 pair per 1000 characters (minimum 3 pairs)
    - Split into train/valid/test sets (80/10/10)
+4. For each text chunk, the system detects the language automatically
-4. LiteLLM generates Q/A pairs using the configured provider and model
+5. LiteLLM generates Q/A pairs using the configured provider and model in the detected language
-5. Datasets are saved as JSONL files in the `output` directory
+6. Datasets are saved as JSONL files in the `output` directory